-The program is narrowly focused and will concentrate support on the topics described below.
-Proposals that involve development of analytical models and computer codes will be judged partly on the basis of proposed tasks to prepare documentation and to make the models and codes available to other groups.
+The program will concentrate support on the topics described below.
+Proposals that involve development of analytical models and computer codes will be judged partly on the basis of whether they include proposed tasks to document and make the models and model codes available to the community.
 The following is a list of topics that are high priority.
-Topics proposed by principal investigators that fall outside this list will need strong justification.
+Topics proposed by principal investigators that fall outside this list will need strong justification to be considered for funding.
+Research projects in these elements are intended to fill critical gaps in current integrated assessments.